techidaily/site-games-able/source/_posts/enhancing-ps5-with-best-in-class-addons.md

  With read speeds up to an incredible 7450 Mbps and write speeds up to 6900 Mbps, the Samsung 990 Pro manages to reduce both loading times, and the time it takes to install games on your PS5\.
 The Samsung 990 Pro isn't just the ideal storage solution for PlayStations, it's also perfect for desktop PCs and laptops too.

  Despite being a little overpriced, the Samsung 990 Pro is a solid choice if you want to upgrade your PS5's storage.
 The optional heatsink is affordable, too, making it an overall excellent accessory for the PS5 and PC alike.
-The only downside is learning[how to add an M.2 SSD to your PS5](https://www.makeuseof.com/how-to-add-m2-ssd-ps5-guide/) can be scary for some, but fear not, it's easier than you might think.
+The only downside is learning [how to add an M.2 SSD to your PS5](https://www.makeuseof.com/how-to-add-m2-ssd-ps5-guide/) can be scary for some, but fear not, it's easier than you might think.

 ![PS5 cover](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/ps5-cover.jpg)